WordPress/gutenberg/packages/scripts/README.md

 * `npm run build` - builds the code for production.

+_Options_:

+- `--WP_BUNDLE_ANALYZER` : This flag is used to enables utility that represents bundle content as convenient interactive zoomable treemap.
+- `--WP_LIVE_RELOAD_PORT` : When present, the port on which live reload works when running watch mode will be changed.
+An example usage would be `npx wp-scripts build --WP_LIVE_RELOAD_PORT=1234`.
+- `--WP_DEVTOOL` : A development tool is designated to control how source maps are generated.
+More information can be found [here](https://webpack.js.org/configuration/devtool/#devtool).

 ### `check-engines`

 Checks if the current `node`, `npm` (or `yarn`) versions match the given [semantic version](https://semver.org/) ranges.
 If the given version is not satisfied, information about installing the needed version is printed and the program exits with an error code.
 It uses [check-node-version](https://www.npmjs.com/package/check-node-version) behind the scenes with the recommended configuration provided.
 You can specify your own ranges as described in [check-node-version docs](https://www.npmjs.com/package/check-node-version).